kleinfreund/kleinfreund.de/src/pages/resume.md

 ---
 title: Résumé
-description: The résumé of Philipp Rudloff, a front-end developer living in Eindhoven, Netherlands.
+description: The résumé of Philipp Rudloff, a frontend developer living in Hamburg, Germany.
-date: 2024-04-02
+date: 2024-05-22
 css:
 - components.entry.css
 ---

-Hey there, my name is Philipp Rudloff and I’m a front-end developer.
+Hey there, my name is Philipp Rudloff and I’m a frontend developer.

 I build websites and web applications with reliable user and developer interfaces.
 For software systems, I design and implement robust architecture which works well for its developers and, most importantly, its users.